Agonist vs Antagonist Drugs for Addiction Treatment

 Antagonist drugs bind to the same receptors in the brain as other addictive substances and block the pleasurable effects and feelings of reward.

-2. Discourages Relapse
+2. Reduces Relapse

 3. Non-Addictive

-Antagonist drugs do not produce euphoria or lead to a tolerance, making them non-addictive and safe for long-term use in addiction treatment.
+An antagonist drug does not produce euphoria or lead to a tolerance, making them non-addictive and safe for long-term use in addiction treatment.

 4. Low or No Potential for Abuse